Locality-Promoting Representation Learning: Experiments

-We provide empirical support for locality and highlight the performance of LOCO-REG.
-We assess three networks: VGG and MobileNet variants (Table \ref{tab:arch}) as well as ResNet-18\ci{he16}.
+We used CIFAR-10, CIFAR-100\ci{kri09} and FASHION-MNIST\ci{xia17}, scaled to 32x32.
+We assess three networks types: VGG and MobileNet variants (Table \ref{tab:arch}) as well as ResNet-10\ci{he16}.
 They cover different design ideas, such as stacking many convolutional layers (VGG), using shortcuts (ResNet) and separating spatial and depth-wise convolutions (MobileNet).

-For all experiments we trained for 250 epochs decaying the initial learning rate of 0.1 by 0.316 after epochs 70, 140, 190, 230, 245.
-We used SGD with momentum 0.9 and batchsize 128.
-For each dataset, ie. CIFAR-10, CIFAR-100\ci{kri09} and FASHION-MNIST\ci{xia17} (scaled to (32,32)), 10000 samples were used for testing and the rest for training.
-Data augmentation consisted of horizontal flipping and random $8\times 8$ image cropping.
-For (overall) L2-regularization we used $\lambda=0.0005$.
-We used TensorFlow, training on multiple servers using NVidia's 1080 and 2080 GPUs.
-We conducted 20 runs for each dataset and architecture for LOCO-REG and uniform (standard) regularization, ie. $(\gamma,\eta)=(1,1)$.